 1. You can mix up the whole biriyani till well mixed and serve into plates.

 2. Separate the rice into a large saucepan and the masala and the last layer rice together into another saucepan.
 When it is served on the plate, you can take how much ever masala and rice you require, ie. the person being served can adjust their level of masala and rice.

 The original recipe says to cook the chicken in the pressure cooker and then fry the chicken till brown.
-I conveniently skip that step always for two reasons: I am lazy and I can blame it on the calories that it will add.
 So if you want to fry, you can do that, and add the fried oil into the masala - gives an awesome taste!